Over the course of their storied 50-year-history, the Penguins have iced all sorts of hockey teams. From the sublime to the hapless…and worse.

 Sellouts at the old Civic Arena, or “Igloo” as it was known?
 Rare as Morgan silver dollars.

-On the ice, a moderately talented group had nosedived to the bottom of the West Division standings, ahead of only the truly awful (and soon-to-be extinct) California Golden Seals.
+On the ice, a moderately talented bunch had nosedived to the bottom of the West Division standings, ahead of only the truly awful (and soon-to-be extinct) California Golden Seals.

 Alarmed by his team’s fading fortunes—on the ice and at the gate—owner Tad Potter axed long-time general manager Jack Riley in January of 1974 and promoted his assistant, Jack Button.